chickenbellyfin/taserver-docker/preparing_resources.md

 # Preparing Resources
-These steps are generally **not required** if you just want to deploy taserver using this project.
+These steps are **not required** if you just want to deploy taserver using this project.
+If the hosted copies become unavailable at some point in the future, this are the exact steps to re-create them.

+## Tribes Ascend
+The Tribes Ascend game files also happen to include the server, which makes self-hosting possible.

+Download Tribes Ascend (from steam or another source).
+Extract it to `Tribes/` (sub dirs should be `Binaries`,`Engine`, `TribesGame`)
+- If you are copying it from steam or your installation used for playing, make a copy.

+Create the following directory: `Tribes/Binaries/Redist/directx_Jun2010_redist/`

+Run `Tribes/Binaries/Redist/directx_Jun2010_redist.exe` and select `Tribes/Binaries/Redist/directx_Jun2010_redist/` as the output dir.

+### Optional Step - Delete large, unused files
+Delete the following files, they are not required by the server and significantly reduce the package size:
+- `Tribes/TribesGame/CookedPC/Textures.tfc`
+- `Tribes/TribesGame/CookedPC/CharTextures.tfc`
+- `Tribes/TribesGame/CookedPC/Lighting.tfc`
+- `Tribes/TribesGame/CookedPC/TribesGameContent.u`
+- `Tribes/Binaries/Redist/directx_Jun2010_redist.exe` (already extracted)

+### Zip
+Compress `Tribes/` into `Tribes.zip`

 ## dependencies.zip (Windows only)

+This zip contains python, nssm, vc++ 2015, and .NET 3.5, which are all required to run taserver and Tribes Ascend.
+Packaging them in one zip just makes it convenient to download them in the script.

 Create a directory named `dependencies`